-Tolay Lake Regional Park is located about 8 miles southeast of downtown Petaluma, bordered by hills between the Petaluma River and Sonoma.
+Tolay Lake Regional Park is approximately 8 miles southeast of downtown Petaluma, in a valley between two ridgelines.

 At 3,400 acres, Tolay Lake is the largest of Sonoma County's regional parks.
-It is named for the seasonal lake that forms in the valley between its hillsides.
-The park includes Tolay Creek, extensive grasslands, and open ridges with views of San Pablo Bay, the San Francisco skyline and Bay Area peaks.
+It is named for the seasonal lake that forms in the valley between its surrounding hillsides.
+The park includes Tolay Creek, extensive grasslands, and open hillsides with views of San Pablo Bay, the San Francisco skyline and Bay Area peaks.

 The park offers trails for hiking, mountain biking and horseback riding and is the site of the annual Tolay Fall Festival each October.

-Tolay Lake Regional Park offers more than 11 miles of trails across mostly open grasslands.
-With the park's permanent opening, visitors have new access to its southern acreage via an extension of the West Ridge Trail.
+Tolay Lake Regional Park offers more than 11 miles of trails across mostly open grasslands and ridges.
+With the park's permanent opening in 2018, visitors have access to its southern acreage via an extension of the West Ridge Trail.